Staff Frequently Asked Questions

 Is there internet access and phones at camp?

 Yes.
-There are computers with internet access and WiFi available in the staff lounge.
-We also have phones in the staff lounge that are free of charge anywhere in the US or Canada.
-If staff members need to make personal calls they can use cell phones they must use them in the staff lounge.
-Cell phones are prohibited in the bunks.
+There is WiFi available in the staff lounge.
+If staff members need to make personal calls they can use cell phones in and around the staff lounge.
+Cell phones are prohibited in the bunks or around campers.

 What else should I know about being a counselor?